 Our status as a non-profit agricultural co-op means that while we do sell products, any money we make above operating costs goes back to our farms.
 Our LFFC board of directors, an elected group of member farmers, decides on how to best use the funds to help each other and the co-op.

 Many of our farmers are Amish, and we respect their cultural requests for privacy.
-In working with and for these farmers, we know how much pride they have in working together to enrich both the health of people and the land.
+Yet in working with and for these farmers, we’re confident in sharing that they take incredible pride in their work: enriching both the health of people and the land.
 All our farms are certified USDA organic or utilize the same practices to work towards their certification.

 Beyond growing produce, our farmers raise only small herds and flocks.
 These animals always have extensive access to pasture and enjoy the freedom of foraging through the grasses with the earth under their feet.
 The well-being of all living creatures is central to the way we farm.